If you’re a PPC marketer then the chances are you already know what click fraud is. Or, at least, you’ve come across the term before.

 If you’re collecting form submissions or comments on your site, or you allow users to create accounts, check the timestamps of each against your paid search activity.

-If you see an increase in dormant user accounts, spam comments or fake form submissions which coincides with a peak in PPC activity, you could just have identified click fraud occurring.
+If you see an increase in dormant user accounts, spam comments or fake form submissions which coincide with a peak in PPC activity, you could just have identified click fraud occurring.

 6. Check for Smart Campaigns